Darth-ATA/npi-android-project/README.md

          ></Button>
 ```

-Then the onClick method will call the Recognizer of android that needs internet connection and inform it that we need the result of the recognition as text, In low level this is traduced in:
+Then the onClick method will call the **RecognizerIntent** of Android (whose needs internet connection) and we indicate that we want the recognition result as text (String).
+In code this is traduced in:

 ```java
   public void onClick(View view){